amandeepmittal/mean-auth-backend/README.md

 ### Application Structure
 * `app.js`: The entry point to our application.
 This file defines express server.
 It also requires API routes.
-* `config/`: This directory contains MONGODB database configuration and connection connection using Mongoose.
-All other configuration (such as auth) must go here.
+* `config/`: This directory contains MONGODB database configuration and connection using Mongoose.
+All other configuration (such as JWT tokens) should go here.
 * `routes/api`: Contains all the rest API routes.
 * `models/`: Must contain database schema